English Nursery and Pre-school

 Most importantly, the space is inspired by nature.
 We have chosen natural materials and colours, not only for the furnishing, but also for the learning resources, to give the space a welcoming feel and a calming aesthetic.

 At Smiles we do daily trips to discover our environment and our neighbourhood.
-We are extremely fortunate to be located in an area surrounded by parks and children’s playgrounds.
-The Poblenou Pinewood and Mar Bella and Bogatell beaches are nearby places where our kids can be free to touch and feel the trees, play with sand, collect pebbles, chase the birds, jump in puddles, and so much more.
+We are extremely fortunate to be located in an area surrounded by parks and children´s playgrounds, where our kids can be free to touch and feel the trees, play with sand, collect leaves, find insects, chase the birds, jump in puddles, and so much more.

-We also participate and enrich ourselves from the culture and the daily life of our neighbourhood.
-We often visit the market, the library, the swimming pool at the sports centre, the fire station, and many other fantastic local activities.
+We also actively participate from the culture and the daily life of our neighbourhood.
+With a strong sense of community, we love going out and enriching our kids with all the learning opportunities that a cosmopolitan and international neighbourhood such as Poblenou has to offer.
+We often visit the market, the library, the fire station, the dentist, and many other fantastic local activities.
 We even do sporadic visits to our loving elderly at the senior citizen residences.

-Under the assumption that each child is unique and has individual interests and needs, working with lower child to teacher ratios becomes essential.
+For us each child is unique and has individual interests and needs, and therefore working with lower teacher to children ratios becomes essential.
 With this framework we are able to provide the necessary support to guarantee high quality, personalised teaching which allows our students to reach their full potential.